Based on Robert Gordon, The Rise and Fall of American Growth (Princeton, 2016)

 Gordon’s statistics show that capital deepening has occurred at a fairly steady pace from 1870 to the present.
 Replacing coal gas plants with electrical generating stations, horse-drawn wagons with trucks, mechanical calculators with computers: all of these things are capital deepening.
 What has varied over time is the degree to which new technologies have produced an extra boost to labour productivity that gets labelled as TFP growth.
 The extra boost of the post-1970 technologies was a little bigger than that of the pre-1920 technologies, but very much smaller than that of the 1920-1970 technologies.

 The new technologies have had limited impact because, from a human perspective as opposed to a scientific one, they are not revolutionary.
 The previous century (1870-1970) had gone from horse-and-buggy to moon landing.
 Every aspect of material well-being had been radically altered: food, shelter, transportation, communications, entertainment, health and hygiene, longevity and infant mortality.
 As exciting as many of the post-1970 technologies might be, it is difficult to find one that has fundamentally changed the way that people live.
-The cellphone has replaced the phone booth, Google Maps has replaced paper maps, online banking has replaced the chequebook and monthly statements, and life goes on much as it did before.
+The cellphone has replaced the phone booth, GPS navigation has replaced paper maps, online banking has replaced the chequebook and monthly statements, and life goes on much as it did before.

 The “Everybody Knows” Argument